Boat Launch Observations

 YOUR TRAILER IS IN LINE TO PULL OUT, NOT YOUR BOAT.

 (3) One afternoon at the Nisqually River boat launch when a boat owner tried to recover his boat and take it out, he could not get his pickup truck's engine to restart.
-The tide was coming in, the boat was on the trailer, but the starter would not engage.
+The tide was coming in, the boat was on the trailer, but the truck's starter would not engage.
 Thinking a loose battery wire may have been the culprit, the owner, raised the hood trying to identify the problem, His whole rig was blocking the single lane launch however.
 During this, a new large Zodiac with a new large motor propelling it came in, the person operating this fine piece of equipment was irritated that he could not load his boat and get out of there ASAP.
 The Zodiac was then pulled up on the beach, and it's owner headed to the parking lot.

 The stranded pickup owner asked if the Zodiac owner would help out and give him a pull up the launch.
 Mr. Zodiac owner also was the very proud owner of a brand new SUV.
 The answer was no, that is YOUR problem.
 OK, when Mr. Zodiac owner proceeded to fume back at his SUV, the stranded pickup owner finally discovered that his starter switch was failing and by jiggling the key while twisting it, the pickup finally started.

 The pickup owner's wife noticed that the Zodiac was becoming disconnected with the beach and since it was not tied to anything, it was starting to drift away by the incoming tide.
 As the now running pickup pulled up to the parking lot, he stopped and told the Zodiac owner the launch was now free.
-However he mentioned that the Zodiac was floating upstream.
+However he mentioned that the Zodiac was now floating upstream.

 Mr. Zodiac owner asked, "What are YOU going to do".
 Mr. stranded pickup owner said "nothing, as you would not help me".
 He did add, "Do you have a watch", the response was "Yes, but what does that have to do with my boat floating off"?
 Mr. stranded pickup owner's response was, "Be back here in 6 hours and your boat MAY come back down river, IF THE INDIANS ON THE RESERVATION UPSTREAM DON'T SEE IT FIRST", he drove off with a smile on his face.